-Little Man ( Heston Wayne) with Nini
+Little Man ( Heston Wayne) being silly with his Momma

 It cannot be almost the end of November this quickly!!
 It seems a minute ago I was saying "Happy New Year"---wishing everyone many wonderful experiences in the days ahead.
 And now it is time already to share wishes for each of you and all of my family and friends a most blessed and lovely Thanksgiving time.

 Stef at a Powwow hosting a swabbing for possible bone marrow donors

 Things are not always what they appear to be

 How many times have you said to someone who is said to be seriously ill: "O, you look so good.
 You must be feeling great."
 Recently a friend of mine said "Oh, Stef looks so good."
 I can't tell you how many times we've heard that over the years.
 The words feel like a knife in my chest for they belie the truth.
 The hard part that's really confusing about the whole thing is my daughter has terminal cancer.
 Many of you have read of her journey here on Hubpages.
 Just one of the Insidious things about cancer is that you don't really reflect how you are physically by the way you look on the outside.
 There are times when you do but for 20 years, pretty much, you haven't been able to tell that my daughter is sick.